JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [x] player attack on monster
   - [x] adapt to multi player
   - [x] getting desyncs.
 Note there is a bug in desync detection, but I am pretty sure I have my own bugs because I see visually things going out of sync.
 It happens even if i do not despawn monsters.
 Even registering Time does not solve it.
 Hmm...
+- [x] text on health bar
+  - [x] health to left
+  - [x] health points x/10 to right
+  - [x] update health points text
+  - [x] use custom font on both web and mac
+  - [x] re-arrange to have parent container with text and bars as children
+  - [x] center the whole thing
+  - [x] experiment using UI instead of sprites/transforms
+- [x] tool tips to show monster name and health
+  - [x] only show when monster is in player's FOV
+  - [x] Do we want to show current health on monster or max?
+Showing max for now
+- [x] map revealer debug key
+- [x] zoom in/out
+  - [x] HUD should not change.
+Does this mean a different camera or?

 ### Archived Issues